thor314/.setup/README.md

 Then work through the parts.
 Not fun, but makes the most reproducible and easiest to debug builds.

 Todo:
-- refactor the keybind script
+- test the refactored keybind script
 - maybe: do the gui installs first, so I can log into everything while installing all my binaries

 2023-11-03 debug note: tried to refactor with MEDIA_KEYS and BIND_DIR, as well as multi-line strings.
 May cause